 - Simple to set up

-- Your home stays intact, including the weed smell
+- Your home stays intact and the weed smell is contained

 - No unwanted attention from nosy neighbors

 Cannabis growing tents come in all shapes and sizes, ranging from a few square feet to full-blown mini-mansions with multiple compartments.
 Some tents are relatively simplistic, whereas others are rich in features.Find out more about growing cannabis in a tent